You will need a valid U.S. visa to re-enter the United States after traveling abroad.

 - Documentation establishing ties to your home country, such as property deeds, investment portfolios, or job offer letters);

-- Letter of Enrollment Verification from the Office of the Registrar;
+- Letter of Enrollment Verification and/or DU transcripts from the Office of the Registrar;

 - Copy of any degree(s) earned in the United States.

-If you travel to Canada, Mexico, or certain contiguous territories and islands near the U.S. (except for Cuba) for less than 30 days, you may be permitted to re-enter the United States with an expired F-1 or J-1 visa.
+If you travel to Canada, Mexico, or certain contiguous territories and islands near the U.S. (except for Cuba) for less than 30 days, you may be permitted to re-enter the United States with an expired non-immigrant visa.

 You are not eligible for this benefit if you have been denied an application for visa renewal.

-Additionally, citizens of the following countries are not eligible for automatic revalidation of visa validity:
+Additionally, citizens of the following countries are not eligible for automatic revalidation of visa validity [list current as of 19 August 2022]:

 - North Korea